We use cookies to try and give you a better experience in Freshdesk.

 0 Votes

-Technical Support posted 4 days ago Admin
+Technical Support posted about 2 months ago Admin

 Thanks for the feedback Kevin!
 As of now there is not parameter to change how quickly it blacks out, i think it's set to 1-2seconds.